-The guidelines of The 2011 American Academy of Pediatrics (AAP) Urinary Tract Infection (UTI): Clinical Practice Guideline for the Diagnosis and Management of the Initial UTI in Febrile Infants and Children 2-24 Months addressed areas for research which identified multiple areas where evidence was lacking.
-Girls are more likely to be diagnosed with a UTI, outside of the first 12 months.
-Within the first 12 months of life, about half of boys with UTI will be diagnosed.
+UTI or Urinary Tract Infection is an infection caused generally by bacteria Escherichia coli.
 There are about 85-90% of the cases of UTI is caused by the Escherichia coli which is the most common bacterial pathogens.
 In this paper, the diagnosis and management of acute and recurrent urinary tract infection in the pediatric and adolescent population is discussed.
 Related literatures to the urinary tract infections are also summarized in this paper.
-The prevalence and incidence of pediatric UTI varies by age, sex, race/ethnicity, and circumcision status.
-Diagnosis of UTI is based on history and exam findings and confirmed with suitably collected urine.
-There is no need of consent and optimal strategy for imaging in the setting of urinary tract infection in the pediatric population.
+UTI depends upon various factors such as age, sex, race/ethnicity, and circumcision status.
+Diagnosis of UTI is done with the help of urine analysis.
+UTI is a common occurrence in human beings depending upon the severity of the infection it can be both non harmful and harmful.